 Carson's titular silence is that of the birds, of course, their song stifled by pesticides: either they have been killed directly by the poisons we are pumping into the environment, or they have been starved by the fact that our poisons have killed off all the insects, their food, indiscriminately.
 Carson's 1962 book, very influential on subsequent culture and society, remains a powerful read today.
 It didn't create ‘eco-criticism’ or ‘Environmentalism’ from whole cloth, but its enormous success certainly added momentum to what, in the 60s, they called ‘ecology’.
 Carson's skill as a writer leavens what might, in other hands, have been a merely drily factual, or (worse) a hectoring or preachy, work; to read Silent Spring is potently to feel how polluting industrial pesticides can be.
 Nor do I wish to position myself as someone, as it might be, in opposition to environmentalism.
 That is, honestly, the last place I wish to go, down amongst the scums and bums of climate-change denial and anti-environmentalism.
 DDT was backed by wads of big-business money, no question; and its indiscriminate use had, as Carson demonstrates, a range of deleterious consequences.
 Her work was one factor that led to the creation of the American EPA, and the worldwide banning of DDT.
 Carson argues for alternate modes of pest control in our farming, and talks about the possibilities of biological controls, but actually what has happened is that other pesticides have been developed.
 Most farmers use them unless they are producing that luxury good, ‘organic food’, for which some affluent consumers are prepared to pay a premium.
 Not everyone sees the banning of DDT as an unallowed good, mind:

 That uptick, on the right side of that graph?
 That's mosquitos bouncing back, after many years of being rather well controlled by DDT.
 Nowadays 300 million people get malaria annually and about a million die, the vast majority of these (80% and up) being children under the age of 5.
 Their voices, we might say, are doubly silenced, by being the children of the globally poorest, and by being dead.
 Eight hundred thousand dead children.
 It's the sort of statistic that numbs the brain.
 It shouldn't though; it ought to set the brain on fire.
+[Update: Peter Erwin, in the comments below, challenges this point and provides evidence for a different take.]

 Here is Carson's rather finely-written opening chapter: